New York's 123rd State Assembly district

 New York's 123rd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Donna Lupardo since 2005.
+In 2026, she announced that she would not seek re-election.

 Geography

+2010s-present

 District 123 is entirely within Broome County.
 It contains the city of Binghamton and the towns of Union and Vestal.

+The district is entirely within New York's 19th congressional district as well as New York's 52nd State Senate district.